-• Life Stage Investment Model
+Life Stage Investment Model

-As part of a review of the Fund's investment strategy, the Board of Trustees of the Fund have resolved to adopt and implement a default life stage investment model for the Fund.
+Following review of the Fund's investment strategy, the Board of Trustees of the Fund have adopted a default life stage investment model for the Fund.
 This means simply that each member of the Fund will be invested in an investment portfolio that is appropriate to that member based on their age and the number of years to normal retirement (between 55 and 70 years).
 The objective is to protect member's capital against negative market movements as they approach retirement.
-Detailed and direct communication will be provided to all members in due course to explain this new initiative.
+Detailed and direct communication will be provided to all members in due course to explain the initiative and implementation approach.